knezi/bachelor_thesis/README.md

 Everything can be operated by make.

-For running it with sample data execute the following.
+For running the pipeline with sample data execute the following line.
 Note this does not need aspell and geneea as a dependency, because the data is already preprocessed.

 ```
 make run_sample